jeorgeiiii/mi-ai-assistant/README.md

 You: Make it 90 minutes.
 Assistant: Done.
 I've added 'Family Lunch' to your calendar for tomorrow at 1:00 PM at 'Yedi Mehmet', lasting 90 minutes.

-You: Actually, I need to cancel the Dentist Appointment tomorrow.
+You: Actually, can you move the Family Lunch to 1:30 PM instead?
 Assistant: No problem.
+The 'Family Lunch' has been rescheduled to start at 1:30 PM.

+You: Great.
+Now, please cancel the Dentist Appointment.
+Assistant: I found the 'Dentist Appointment' for tomorrow.
+Are you sure you want to cancel it?

+You: Yes, please.
-I have successfully cancelled and removed the 'Dentist Appointment' for tomorrow from your calendar.
+Assistant: The 'Dentist Appointment' has been successfully removed from your calendar.